Cushione/photora/README.md

 ## Sidebar
 ![Sidebar](docs/features/sidebar.png)
-- The sidebar is always visible on every page but the landing page
+- The sidebar is always visible on every page but the landing page.
-- It is fully responsive and includes and name at the top and links to all the pages below.
+- It is fully responsive and includes name at the top and links to all the pages below.
 - The sidebar is identical on each page to allow for easy navigation from page to page across all devices.

 ### Authenticated Links